 Burco, Somaliland.
 February 26 2007

-My buddy and I were on a backpacking trip around Africa.
-We’d been travelling through Ethiopia when we decided to visit Somaliland.
-We wanted to see the cave paintings in Laas Geel.
-We were in the capital city for a day or so when we decided to head out of town to go to Laas Geel.
-We hired armed guards for the travel.
-The two guards were kind of stoic and intimidating.
 On our way to the caves, our guards suggested we stop and rest in Burco.
+The city was a dusty, chaotic symphony of noise and color.
 We got a hotel in town and went to get some food.
-The thing I remember the most is the people.
+The thing I remember the most about Burco is the people.
 The way they were both extremes.
 Of course, most of them were really super friendly.
-They were always excited, waving at us and yelling from across the street, you know?
+They were always excited, waving at us and yelling from across the street.
+"Salam alaikum!" they'd call.
 Yet some of them hated us for no reason.
-Somalians are generally really friendly.
-The odd part was that some of the people were just downright nasty.
-Once, I even got a random sucker punch to the head by some old bearded Somali guy yelling something about invading infidels.
+Somalis are generally really friendly, so the odd part was that some of the people were just downright nasty.
+Once, I even got a random sucker punch to the head by some old bearded Somali guy yelling something about "invading infidels."
 People even threw rocks at us.
-When Eddy (the guard, that was his name) would start speaking to them in Somali, they would back down and leave us alone.
-At the end of the day, we returned to the hotel and slept.
+When Eddy would start speaking to them in Somali, their anger would deflate, and they would back down and leave us alone.
+At the end of the day, we returned to the hotel, exhausted, and slept.

-As we got out of town, the guards became less friendly.
-They spoke less and less English with us.
-Somewhere between Burco and Laas Geel, the car stopped.
-I could see a dilapidated building just a bit down the road.
-The driver, Mohammed, pulled the car up to that little shack.
-Mohammed and Absame (the other guard) got out of the car and opened our doors.
-This time the guns were not just hung across their chest; instead, they were ready to shoot.
-Mohammed even had his point at my head.
+As we got out of town and the landscape became more barren, the guards became less friendly.
+The conversation slowly died, and they spoke less and less English with us.
+Somewhere between Burco and Laas Geel, the car suddenly stopped.
+I looked out the window and could see a dilapidated building just a bit down the road, a crumbling shack of mud and sticks.
+The driver, Mohammed, pulled the car up to that little shack and turned off the engine.

 Sincerely,